meldstonerogers/buzzline-04-stonerogers/README.md

 We can analyze and visualize different types of streaming data as the information arrives.

-This project generates three applications:
+This project generates four applications:

 1. A basic producer and consumer that exchange information via a dynamically updated file.
 2. A JSON producer and consumer that exchange information via a Kafka topic.
 3. A CSV producer and consumer that exchange information via a different Kafka topic.
+4. A custom consumer that modifies existing code to visulize a specific insight (Task 8).

-All three applications produce live charts to illustrate the data.
+All four applications produce live charts to illustrate the data.

 ## Task 1.
 Use Tools from Module 1 and 2